opendatadiscovery/odd-collector-gcp/odd_collector_gcp/adapters/gcs/README.md

 Currently supported dataset formats are parquet, csv(plain and gziped), tsv(plain and gziped) Please note:

-- dataset should contain files in same format, in case of format incompatibilities or currapted files warning will be trown with message like
+- dataset should contain files in same format, in case of format incompatibilities or corrupted files warning will be thrown with message like
 ```
-[2022-02-18 11:05:52,615] WARNING in s3_schema_retriever: unable to pars dataset in odd-s3-adapter/ with csv format
+[2022-02-18 11:05:52,615] WARNING in gcs_schema_retriever: unable to parse dataset in odd-gcs-adapter/ with csv format
 ```
 - Datasets with gziped files will take much longer to retrieve info because of compression